 • The necessary resources for booth and for all services that should be highly available across your Geo cluster have been configured in the CIB on site amsterdam.
 They will be imported to the CIB on site berlin.

-PROCEDURE 6.2: TAGGING AND EXPORTING A RESOURCE CONFIGURATION systemctl start pacemaker crm(live)configure# show
+PROCEDURE 6.2: TAGGING AND EXPORTING A RESOURCE CONFIGURATION

 - 1. Log in to one of the nodes of cluster amsterdam. - 2.
 Start the cluster with: